-Singer, actor, 'The Gambler': Kenny Rogers dies at 81
+Crossover country superstar Kenny Rogers dies at 81

-Actor-singer Kenny Rogers, the smooth, Grammy-winning balladeer who spanned jazz, folk, country and pop with such hits as "Lucille," "Lady" and "Islands in the Stream" and embraced his persona as "The Gambler" on record and on TV died Friday night.
+NASHVILLE, Tenn. — Kenny Rogers, the smooth, Grammy-winning balladeer who spanned jazz, folk, country and pop with such hits as “Lucille,” “Lady” and “Islands in the Stream” and embraced his persona as “The Gambler” on records and on TV, died Friday night.
 He was 81.

 He died at home in Sandy Springs, Georgia, representative Keith Hagan told The Associated Press.
 He was under hospice care and died of natural causes, Hagan said.